Watagon/learning-freeswitch/README.md

 We don't need to write the full file at once.

-We just start executing the some command and wait for something to happen.
+We just start executing some command and wait for something to happen.

 So for example, we start executing a command like sip.call.create() and then right after it we add 'await z.sleep(5000)' and see how freeswitch reacts to it (the sleep would likely be interrupted by some event).

-Then if the reaction is not what we expect or the sleep times out, we correct our command(s) till we get the expected event(s).
+Then if the reaction is not what we expect or the sleep times out, we correct our command(s) and/or freeswitch config files/scripts till we get the expected event(s).

-Then thne expected event is added in a 'await z.wait()' command and then we add the next command and so on.
+Then the expected event is added in a 'await z.wait()' command and then we add the next command and so on till we get the expected behavior of the system under development/test.